 Bradley and Berhalter will likely, and quite rightly end up in US Soccer’s hall of fame.

-The brightest prospect out of the New York Red Bull system is clearly Tyler Adams.
-Already looking like a true star in Germany, he will have helped fill out Marsch’s job application nicely.
-However, in a time of over-inflated transfer fees and at disastrous miss-allocation of resources in most top-tier European clubs, the sheer quantity of game-ready youngsters produced during Marsch’s time at the helm is equally as impressive.
-Repeating this in Europe can and will save a club millions of Euros each year.
+The brightest prospect out of the New York Red Bull system is probably Tyler Adams.
+Already looking like a star in Germany, he’s a testament to Jesse Marsch’s quality.
+In a time of over-inflated transfer fees and at disastrous miss-allocation of resources in many top-tier European clubs, the sheer quantity of game-ready youngsters produced during Marsch’s time at the helm is impressive.
+Repeating this in Europe can, and will save a club millions of Euros each year.

-Game ready youngsters and results on the field are the end product, but to truly understand the likes of Marsch, Bradley and Berhalter, we must take a look at the process.
+Game ready youngsters and results on the field are the end product, but to truly understand Jesse Marsch, we must take a look at the process.
 After all, without good processes, results are only temporary.
-21st Club do an excellent job of explaining why in this article
+21st Club do an excellent job of explaining why in this article.

 So, what might we expect to see in Austria next year?
 And what did Jesse Marsch do in New York to propel himself forward in the Red Bull family?